Ogeon/palette/README.md

 There is also a linear gradient type which makes it easy to interpolate between a series of colors.
 This gradient can be used in any color space and it can be used to make color sequence iterators.

-The following example shows two gradients between the same two endpoints, but one is in RGB and the other in is HSV space.
+The following example shows three gradients between the same two endpoints, but the top is in RGB space while the middle and bottom are in HSV space.
+The bottom gradient is an example of using the color sequence iterator.

 ```Rust
 extern crate palette;